 But if you prefer to do your stretching prior to your daily activities, you should find some time to warm up before you stretch.

 The Mayo Clinic recommends filling your prestretch warmup with 5 to 10 minutes of easy activity.
 Whatever activity you choose to do should involve the body parts you’re going to want to use; so if you’re planning to go for an afternoon jog, your warmup could be as simple as taking a nice walk or pedaling a bike before hand.

 Now if you are going to actively use your upper body you should choose something with an upper body component.
 Some examples include; pumping your arms as you walk, light shadowboxing, jumping jacks, or using the moving handlebars on an elliptical trainer.

 You can also lift light weights, as long as you keep your body moving and use weight light enough that they’re not a challenge for your body to use.

-Last but not least, if you are looking are still dealing with muscle soreness and joint pain after your daily activity be sure to go check out our signature product Factor 5!
+Last but not least, if you are still dealing with muscle soreness and joint pain after your daily activity be sure to go check out our signature product FACTOR 5!

 FACTOR 5 is our 100% all-natural safe pain relief supplement that may help provide you the fast acting relief you are looking for after your daily activities of being out and about!